MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 |DestinationSize |Data size of the item in the destination. |

-### Migration errors.csv
+### ProjectError.csv

-The Migration errors.csv report details all item level errors that ever occurred during the migration process of all tasks.
+The Projecterror.csv report details all item level errors that ever occurred during the migration process of all tasks.

 |Column |Description |
 |:-----|:-----|